The Modern Employee One-on-One Template

 What should you discuss in a 1:1 with a new employee?

-The first check-in meeting with a new employee should be informal.
+The first check-in meeting with a new direct report should be informal.
 Ask them questions about how they’re settling in and how management can better support them as they get used to their new role.
 Leave plenty of time for the new employee to ask questions.
 The extra time also enables you to ask spontaneous questions too.

 What is a 1:1 meeting format?